 Companies today are paranoid, afraid that even their friends will steal their business.
 Yet a creative collaboration with your biggest competitor may be the best opportunity for revenue and survival.
 But remember that “dancing with the wolves” can also get you eaten for lunch.
 You have to take the risk, but keep your wits about you.

-We finally decided set up a strategic partnership with a joint product to capture this elusive segment of the market.
+We finally decided to set up a strategic partnership with a joint product to capture this elusive segment of the market.
 As a result of our increased coverage and wider range of solutions, we both gained revenue and credibility, while reducing marketing and development.
-In the following quarter, we jointly signed up two new customers who loved our “end to end” integrated solution.
+In the following quarter, we jointly signed up two new customers who loved our “end-to-end” integrated solution.

-This example is only the first of six approaches for coopetition, with potential wins for both sides:
+This example is only the first of six approaches for co-optition, with potential wins for both sides:

 - Best of both creates a new market.
 Your competitor has strengths, and you have different strengths.
 A strategic combination can win in a new segment of the market, which neither of you could do alone in the same timeframe or at the same cost.

 - Cost sharing and economies of scale.
 Companies work together on segments of their business where they believe they can minimize costs but not jeopardize their unique attributes.
 For instance, Dell and HP are strong competitors on notebook computers, but both offer Intel processors, rather than building their own to keep component costs down and broaden their application market through compatibility.
-Both now lead with the same processors, but Dell offers custom system configuration at ship, while HP capitalizes on more impressive display and battery technology.
+Both now lead with the same processors, but Dell offers custom system configuration, while HP capitalizes on more impressive display and battery technologies.